-To preserve maximum flavour and nutritional value, flour should be used within hours or days of milling.
-Scotland The Bread will be sending out freshly-milled flour twice a week by overnight carrier (for orders of more than one 1 kg bag).
+To preserve maximum flavour and nutritional value, flour should, ideally, be used within hours or days of milling.
+Scotland The Bread sends out freshly-milled flour twice a week by overnight carrier (for orders of more than one 1 kg bag).
 Any flour not used on the day of arrival can be stored in the freezer to conserve all its vitality.
 For ultimate freshness, you can buy the grain from us and grind it on your own mill.

 There will also be local outlets in the Edinburgh area.
 In the fullness of time, we hope to enable community-supported bakeries to acquire their own Zentrofan mills so that everyone can access the tastiest and most nutritious bread made from freshly milled, locally-grown, heritage wheat.

 Bread for Good Community Benefit Society acknowledges the generous contribution of an Environmental, Conservation and Community Renewable Energy Grant provided by the Naturesave Trust towards the purchase of the Zentrofan mill.